 10. Fold the edges of the half together, to achieve a horse-shoe shape.
 There is a possibility that the fortune cookies might spring open therefore place in a tin to allow setting as they cool.

 a) Perhaps stretching the fortune cookies fad a tad too far, there is a fortune cookie toilet paper in Greece and Italy; very popular amongst college students.
 What happens is that words appear on the toilet paper when it is wetted.

 b) What we have come to commonly and fondly referred to as Chinese fortune cookies might as well be called Chinese rejects.
 Wonton, a popular company tried to introduce fortune cookies to the Chinese market in 1992 but had to draw out following a lack of market.

 c) Previously, up until the period after World War II, the fortune cookies were known as fortune teacakes perhaps because back then they were a popular accompaniment for tea or coffee.

 d) In Japan, some fortune cookies actually bear a negative message.
 If one gets such, the custom of the land says you should tie the fortune to a pine tree to prevent the ill-fortune from following you.

 e) There was actually a court trial held to determine whether the fortune cookie hails from Los Angeles or from San Francisco; following the two controversial stories behind the inventor of this cookie.

-Wonton Food Inc. – located in Long Island City, this is the largest manufacturer of fortune cookies priding in producing about 4 million cookies daily.
+Wonton Food Inc. – located in Long Island City, is the largest manufacturer of fortune cookies priding in producing about 4 million cookies daily.
 Yearly, this grosses about a billion fortune cookies; quite tasking for those responsible for writing the fortune message placed inside the cookie.